 Phase 1 – Identify the problem and/or opportunity

 Phase 2 – Identify and evaluate alternative solutions

 *Note Phases 3 and 4 are only conducted by a Schedule C or greater Municipal Class Environmental Assessment

 Upon identifying the preferred solution, TRCA will complete the environmental analysis and work with stakeholders to further inform the design process and complete the Project File.
 As part of the process, a Project File will be created to officially document project milestones and will serve as an opportunity for the public and stakeholders to provide further comment.
-A Notice of Completion will be published in August 2018 to invite interested community members and regulatory agencies to review and comment on the Project File.
+A Notice of Completion will be published in late summer 2018 to invite interested community members and regulatory agencies to review and comment on the Project File.

 Public Consultation and Notice Materials

 To view project notice and consultation material, follow the links below:

 German Mills Settlers Park Sanitary Infrastructure Protection Concepts & Evaluation

 Public Consultation Comment Form